26 Nov What diamond cut is best for my engagement ring?

-What cut quality should I look for?
+So what QUALITY of cut should I look for?

 What diamond shape should I look for?

 Some sparkle more than others.
-Some can also suit different hand shapes.
+Some can also suit different hand shapes better.

 Here are the most popular diamond shapes and the pros and cons of each:

 1. Round cut

 Available in many sizes, the round suits all hand sizes and shapes, because it always looks proportionate and does not overpower the finger.